Delta Columbae

 Delta Columbae is a binary star system in the constellation Columba.
-It can be seen with the naked eye having an apparent visual magnitude of 3.85.
-The distance to this system, based upon an annual parallax shift of 13.94 mas, is around 234 lightyears.
+Its name is a Bayer designation that is Latinized from δ Columbae, and abbreviated Delta Col or δ Col. This system can be seen with the naked eye as a point of light, having an apparent visual magnitude of 3.85.
+The distance to this system, based upon an annual parallax shift of 13.94 mas, is approximately 216.7 ly.

 Delta Columbae was a latter designation of 3 Canis Majoris, as the early astronomers Johann Bayer and John Flamsteed did not include the constellation Columba in their star charts.

 This is a single-lined spectroscopic binary system with an orbital period of 868.78 days and an eccentricity of 0.7.
 It has a peculiar velocity of 30.2±3.9 km/s, making it a candidate runaway star system.
 The primary component is a G-type bright giant star with a stellar classification of G7 II.
-It radiates around 149 time the solar luminosity from its outer atmosphere at an effective temperature of 5,136 K.
+At an age of 271 million years, it has 3.4 times the mass of the Sun and has expanded to 15 times the Sun's radius.
+The star radiates around 129 times the solar luminosity from its photosphere at an effective temperature of 5,006 K.